 CLUB DECLARATION FORM – FACILITY RULES

-The Facility Rules and Guidelines of Swimming Canada were effective September 1, 2018 and shall influence all decisions surrounding facility usage for competition and training in Canada.
+The Facility Rules and Guidelines of Swimming Canada were effective February 21, 2023 and shall influence all decisions surrounding facility usage for competition and training in Canada.
 The Facility Rules and Guidelines are to be used in conjunction with Swimming Canada Rules for all sanctioned competitions in Canada.
-The Facility Rules and Guidelines (Section 3 – CFR TR01), stated below, are to be used for all affiliated Swimming Canada clubs in their daily training environment and sanctioned competitions.
+The Facility Rules and Guidelines (Section 3 – II.C16 TR01), stated below, are to be used for all affiliated Swimming Canada clubs in their daily training environment and sanctioned competitions.

-CFR –TR01 – Dive Entries
+II.C16 –TR01 – Dive Entries

 Diving – A minimum water depth of 1.35 metres, extending from 1.0 metre to at least 6.0 metres from the end wall is required for pools with starting platforms.